Skip to Main Content

 Consensus

 Consensus is another popular AI based search engine that uses the Semantic Scholar database to provide search results.
 Unlike Elicit, Consensus offers a free model which enables unlimited searches and unlimited AI-powered filters.
+It's also possible to integrate Consensus with ChatGPT (see here for more details).

 The video below provides a brief introduction to the search engine.